Film adaptation: Comic book adaptation

 American comic book characters, particularly superheroes, have long been adapted into film, beginning in the 1940s with Saturday movie serials aimed at children.
 Superman (1978) and Batman (1989) are two later successful movie adaptations of famous comic book characters.
 In the Philippines, superhero comics have been adapted numerous times into films such as Darna (1951), Captain Barbell (1964), and Lastik Man (1965).
 In addition, comics of various genres other than those involving superheroes such as romance, fantasy and drama have widely been used as a source for film adaptations such as Roberta (1951), Dyesebel (1953), Ang Panday (1980), Bituing Walang Ningning (1985) and Mars Ravelo's Bondying: The Little Big Boy (1989).
 In the early 2000s, blockbusters such as X-Men (2000) and Spider-Man (2002) have led to dozens of superhero films.
 The success of these films has also led to other comic books not necessarily about superheroes being adapted for the big screen, such as Ghost World (2001), From Hell (2001), American Splendor (2003), Sin City (2005), 300 (2007), Wanted (2008), and Whiteout (2009).

 The adaptation process for comics is different from that of novels.
 Many successful comic book series last for several decades and have featured several variations of the characters in that time.
 Films based on such series usually try to capture the back story and “spirit” of the character instead of adapting a particular storyline.
 Occasionally, aspects of the characters and their origins are simplified or modernized.

 Self-contained graphic novels, and miniseries many of which do not feature superheroes, can be adapted more directly, such as in the case of Road to Perdition (2002) or V for Vendetta (2006).
 In particular, Robert Rodriguez did not use a screenplay for Sin City but utilized actual panels from writer/artist Frank Miller's series as storyboards to create what Rodriguez regards as a "translation" rather than an adaptation.

 Furthermore, some films based on long-running franchises use particular story lines from the franchise as a basis for a plot.
 The second X-Men film was loosely based on the graphic novel X-Men: God Loves, Man Kills and the third film on the storyline "The Dark Phoenix Saga".
-Spider-Man 2 was based on the storyline "Spider-Man No More!"
+Spider-Man 2 was based on the storyline "Spider-Man No More!".
 Likewise, Batman Begins owes many of its elements to Miller's Batman: Year One and the film's sequel, The Dark Knight, uses subplots from Batman: The Long Halloween.

 The Marvel Cinematic Universe starting in 2008 is a shared universe with films combining characters from different works by Marvel Comics.
 The DC Extended Universe starting in 2013 uses the same model for DC Comics.

 The highest-grossing and most profitable comic book adaptations are Avengers: Endgame (2019) and Joker (2019), respectively.

 Video game adaptation

+A video game adaptation is primarily a film that is based on a video game, usually incorporating elements of the game's plot or gameplay, beginning in the mid-1980s.